boundlessgeo/geodroid/ndk/README.md

 # Geodroid Native Libaries

-This document describes how to build the native libaries for Geodroid.
+This document describes how to build the native libraries for Geodroid.

 ## Pre-requisites